ShVerni/MPU6050_Add/README.md

-# MPU6050_Add
+# MPU6050Add
-Arduino library for easy communicating with the MPU6050.
+Advanced Arduino library for easy communicating with the MPU6050.

 While the [Adafruit library](https://github.com/adafruit/Adafruit_MPU6050/) is excellent, especially if using more than one of their sensors, it has a fair bit of overhead.
 The library by [tockn](https://github.com/tockn) is much lighter weight, by lacks many features and is not very flexible.
 This library aims to combine the best of both of these libraries.
 This is a stand alone library with access to all of the MPU6050 features as provided by the Adafruit library.